shamayoga/www-shamayoga/teacher-training/testimonials/index.md

 testimonials-new:
   - student: Justine Furness
     testimony: >-
       Excellent.
-Amazing .
-I now am beginning to understand the meaning of Yoga .
-Why didn't i do this sooner.Loved the weekends and the way everyone helps each other.
+Amazing .Why didn't i do this sooner.Loved the weekends and the way everyone helps each other.
   - student: Freya Chapman-Amey
     testimony: >-
       Have really enjoyed it .
 From day one gaining experience of what teaching